praveen-palanisamy/multiple-object-tracking-lidar/README.md

 3. A point cloud dataset or
 4. Any other data source that produces point clouds

+**Note:** This package expects valid point cloud data as input.
+The point clouds you publish to the "`filtered_cloud`" is **not** expected to contain NaNs.
+The point cloud filtering is somewhat task and application dependent and therefore it is not done by this module.
+PCL library provides `pcl::removeNaNFromPointCloud (...)` method  to filter out NaN points.
+You can refer to [this example code snippet](https://github.com/praveen-palanisamy/multiple-object-tracking-lidar/issues/29#issuecomment-672098760) to easily filter out NaN points in your point cloud.

 ## Citing

 If you use the code or snippets from this repository in your work, please cite: